Jacque92/To-Do-List/README.md

 - Count the number of unfinished tasks
 - Reorder all the items according to their status by keeping unfinished tasks at the top of the list

-## Install

-This project use React and Material UI.
-Go check them out if you don't have them locally installed.

-**I will keep improving this project! :v:**